ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 joy, and even our children will
 cease to think of us aud will not
 remember to lisp our name.
 Thus
-quickly will pass the memo
+quickly will pass the memory of
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/az_boozer_ver01%2Fdata%2Fsn95060636%2F0041421664A%2F1893121401%2F0065.jp2/pct:65.577236,23.025163,14.162602,21.667463/!600,600/0/default.jpg"/>
 </td>